 What’s even worse?
 Your coffee makers with digital displays use more power than older models.
 So, unplug if you want to save energy!

 To unplug or not to unplug?

-Plus, other coffee machines from other brands have this feature too so make sure to look for this feature before purchasing a coffee maker.
+Plus, other coffee machines from other brands have this feature, too, so make sure to look for this feature before purchasing a coffee maker.

 Why should you unplug your unused appliances?

-Not only does it save you money, but unplugging your unused appliances also helps decrease the risk for fire accidents.
+Not only does it save you money, but unplugging your unused appliances also helps decrease the risk of fire accidents.
 Based on the US Fire Administration’s 2019 topical fire report, electrical malfunction is included in the top 4 primary causes of residential fires.
 If that’s not enough for you to unplug, I don’t know what else will!

 As per the US Fire Administration’s recommendation: